Shopping Links

 Related Recommendations

 Despite a very different heritage, Fatal Fury: The Motion Picture probably has a more similar feel to Spriggan than anything else.
-Among the movies it is more frequently lumped with, it's hard to say whether Ninja Scroll or Jin Roh is a better fit, but both share similarities--the former being more splatterfest, and the latter far more cerebral.
+Among the movies it is more frequently lumped with, it's hard to say whether Ninja Scroll or Jin Roh is a better fit, but both share similarities--the former being more splatterfest, and the latter far more cerebral, and both being more consistent.
 Other dark action movies like Ghost in the Shell, Akira, Street Fighter II, and Kite share some elements as well.
 If you like biblical tie-ins, Crystal Triangle, despite being weird, has a lot.

 US DVD Review

 The DVD is a solid disc.
 The basics are covered with a clean, anamorphic video transfer and 5.1 soundtracks in Japanese and English.
-The video did seem a bit dark to me, but that could just as well have been the fault of my TV or the original film.
+The video seems rather dark to me, but that may be the fault of the original film, not ADV's transfer.
 For your pleasure, ADV kicks in some production sketches, as well as commentary by Matt Greenfield on the English dub.

 Rated 17+ by ADV on account of some graphic violence and harsh language.

-Violence: 4 - Though the bloody scenes were brief, there was plenty of gore, and a lot of fighting.
+Violence: 4 - Though the bloody scenes are brief, there is plenty of gore, and a lot of fighting.

 Nudity: 0 - Nothing of note.